cdaller/security_taint_propagation/README.md

 will not be found!
 Use the projects properties, "Java Build Path"/"Order and Export" to put the "JRE System Library" to the bottom.

+Set the default jre to 1.6 (only tested with 1.6, might work with oters JREs as well).

 Do a "mvn package" first, so the modificed rt.jar will be found in eclipse.

 Please note that the security_taint_extension project will not build correctly in eclipse, as